QuantEcon/lecture-python.myst/_sources/prob_matrix.md

 **Remarks:**

 - The concept of  **parameter** is intimately related to the notion of  **sufficient statistic**.
--  Sufficient statistic are  nonlinear function of a data set.
+-  Sufficient statistics are  nonlinear functions of a data set.
--  Sufficient statistics are designed to  summarize all  **information** about the parameters that is contained in the big data set.
+-  Sufficient statistics are designed to  summarize all  **information** about  parameters that is contained in a data set.
--  They are important tools that AI uses to reduce the size of a **big data** set
+-  They are important tools that AI uses to summarize  a **big data** set
--  R. A. Fisher provided a sharp definition of **information** -- see <https://en.wikipedia.org/wiki/Fisher_information>
+-  R. A. Fisher provided a rigorous definition of **information** -- see <https://en.wikipedia.org/wiki/Fisher_information>